 South Carolina does not have a formal “Dram Shop Act.”
 However, South Carolina state law prohibits anyone with a permit to sell alcohol from selling to “an intoxicated person.”
 This is something your attorney can investigate on your behalf.

 Drunk drivers are out there.
-When one injures you, take action to protect your rights and seek compensation.
+When an intoxicated driver injures you, take action to protect your rights and seek compensation with the guidance of a drunk driving accident attorney.
 Call 1-866-900-7078 or contact us online for a free case evaluation.
 We’re available 24/7 to speak to you.

-Don’t take chances, and don’t hesitate.
+Don’t take chances, and don’t hesitate after being injured in a DUI accident.
 Insurance companies are probably not “on your side” and the criminal justice system isn’t there to compensate you.
 You have to seek compensation.
-We can help you determine what’s fair, how to pursue it, and handle the case every step of the way.
-Tell them you mean business!
+Our law firm can help you determine what’s fair, how to pursue it, and handle the case every step of the way.
+Let our DUI accident lawyers tell them you mean business!